Do Go On - 536 - FedEx Flight 705

 Yeah, I understand why you've forgotten because you've tried to wipe it from your brain.

-Also, it's really hard to concentrate when you're wearing that after.
+Also, it's really hard to concentrate when you're wearing that outfit.

 That's exactly what I was saying.